mojaie/MolecularGraph.jl_notebook/notebook/gettingStarted.md

 using MolecularGraph
 ```

+## Fetching test molecule data from public resources

-- Chemical structure data for tutorials can be downloaded from PubChem via HTTP.
+Chemical structure data for tutorials can be downloaded from PubChem via HTTP. `_data` is created as a temporary data folder, and all test data in this tutorial will be stored in it.

 ```julia
 cid = "6437877"  # PubChem CID